Shake Shack (SHAK)

 5. Revenue Growth

-As you can see below, Shake Shack’s 15.9% annualized revenue growth over the last six years (we compare to 2019 to normalize for COVID-19 impacts) was impressive as it opened new restaurants and increased sales at existing, established dining locations.
+As you can see below, Shake Shack’s 16% annualized revenue growth over the last six years was impressive as it opened new restaurants and increased sales at existing, established dining locations.

-This quarter, Shake Shack reported year-on-year revenue growth of 15.9%, and its $367.4 million of revenue exceeded Wall Street’s estimates by 1%.
+This quarter, Shake Shack’s year-on-year revenue growth of 21.9% was excellent, and its $400.5 million of revenue was in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 17.6% over the next 12 months, an acceleration versus the last six years.
-This projection is admirable and suggests its newer menu offerings will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 13.7% over the next 12 months, a slight deceleration versus the last six years.
+Still, this projection is healthy and suggests the market is forecasting success for its menu offerings.

 6. Restaurant Performance